nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 `Copy Email` copies the list of emails to the user's clipboard to allow the user to efficiently send out mass emails.
 ![Email](images/CopyEmailScreenshot.png) *Figure 7: Screenshot of Copy Email function.*

+From Figure 7, this function is beneficial for administators as you may want to contact this particular set of students.
+Simply click `Copy Email` and you can go to the email platform of your choice and paste this in the Address section.
+This function definitely faster than individually copy-pasting student emails.

 ### Summarising the records
 Summarises the student records inside Tracey.